Research

 When should we tax firms?
 Optimal corporate taxation with firm heterogeneity

-Corporate fiscal policy over the business cycle is carried out in very different ways over time and across countries.
+Corporate fiscal policy over the business cycle is implemented in very different ways over time and across countries.
 Moreover, little is known about how it should be conducted.
-This paper studies the design of optimal fiscal policy in a heterogeneous firm environment, when the economy is hit by aggregate shocks.
-It provides tools to understand when and how heterogeneous firms should be taxed or subsidized over cycles.
-To tackle this issue, I first solve a tractable model which delivers a simple distribution of firms.
+This paper studies the design of optimal fiscal policy in a heterogeneous firm environment when the economy is hit by aggregate shocks.
+It provides tools to understand when and how heterogeneous firms should be taxed or subsidized over the cycle.
+To tackle this issue, I first solve a tractable model that delivers a simple distribution of firms.
 In this framework, I provide an analytical characterization of the corporate tax rate over the business cycle.
-Then, using a fully fledged heterogeneous firm model and cutting-edge computational method, I solve for the optimal path of the tax rate in this environment.
-My main result is that, in both exercises, the variation of the optimal tax rate depends on the expected persistence of the aggregate shock.
-This is due to the presence of financial constraints that prevent the allocation of capital from being optimal.
-I show that the magnitude of this problem varies over the business cycle depending on the persistence of the aggregate shock.
-When the shock is very persistent, this problem decreases and the optimal tax rate is pro-cyclical.
-On the contrary, when the shock is not persistent, this problem increases and the optimal tax rate is counter-cyclical.
+Then, I solve for the optimal path of the tax rate in a real business cycle framework extended to include firm heterogeneity in both capital and productivity.
+My main result is that, in both exercises, the variation in the optimal tax rate depends on the variation in capital misallocation.
+This is due to the presence of financial constraints that prevent the allocation of capital from being optimal, and whose severity evolves in response to aggregate shocks.
+When calibrated to the U.S. economy, I show that misallocation decreases after a positive aggregate shock, and that the optimal tax rate is countercyclical.

 Firms’ Marginal Propensities to Invest